Braves hit five homers, beat Nats 10-4 for 13th straight win

 TRAINER’S ROOM

 Braves: Albies, who left Monday’s game in the fifth inning, was being evaluated on Tuesday.
-“Hopefully he heals quick and we get him taken care of,” manager Brian Snitker said.
+“Hopefully he heals quick and we get him taken care of,” Snitker said.

 UP NEXT